MethodiosZ/EventManager/README.md

+# Author: Methodios Zacharioudakis

-Main.java file is for the creation of the data tables and its independent of the other files
+#### Main.java file is for the creation of the data tables and its independent of the other files

 SignupAction.java is the code where we will insert the new user to the customer table